ivan7237d/push-pull/packages/core/internal-design-notes.md

 Signals have initial value, so it's possible to immediately run a derived computation or an effect to determine dependencies.
 Asyncs do not.

+## Why we can't have automatic unsubscription like it works for signals?

+We're talking here about tracking dependencies between subscriptions, so imagine some subscription is initialized, and while the initialization function runs, another subscription is created - that would be a dependent subscription.
+The idea is to automatically unsubscribe dependent subscriptions if the parent subscription is unsubscribed.

+One problem with this is that subscription/unsubscription process as a whole still can't be made fully automatic: there are cases when you need to unsub the child subscription while the parent one is still going.
+Say you're building an operator that looks at one async variable, and as long as it doesn't yet have any value, "falls back" to another async variable.
+As soon as the first variable gets a value, the fallback one will need to be unsubbed.
+So there has to be a client-exposed "unsubscribe" handle.

+Another way to look at it is that there already is automatic unsubscription, it's just that it's implemented by operators.

 ## Why not use abort errors for glitch prevention instead of deferring callbacks?

 The idea is like this: say you're inside the `set` callback that is processing a new value of 1 of some async, and in the middle of it you set the async's value to 2.
 At this point we can throw an error which will abort the execution of the callback, catch the error, and start another callback, this time with a value of 2.

-This is attractive in some ways, for example the `map` operator wouldn't have to check multiple times while processing a new mapped value to see if the output async is still subscribed.
 There is one technical problem with this approach, and there's another one which is more fundamental.
 The technical one is that the abort error can potentially be caught in the client code, which is not what we want.
 The more fundamental one is that if we go down this path, it will be possible to abort the `subscribe` callback at any point, and the user would need to provide clean-up logic to roll back from any intermediate state.
 It seems better DX to have atomic subscribe/unsubscribe.

 ## Why errors thrown by asyncs don't break the glitch-free guarantee?